ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 are distinguishable from outside — see
 [When inputs are missing](./DETECTOR_TAXONOMY.md#when-inputs-are-missing).
-In this category `PixelatedVideoDetector`, `InboundVideoFlowStateDetector`, `InventedSpeechDetector` and `AVDesyncPlayoutDetector` set it — the last two gained it in 4.9.0. `InventedSpeechDetector` was the case the flag was written for: a browser omitting `silentConcealedSamples` used to silence the detector permanently and invisibly. `AVDesyncPlayoutDetector` is the case that makes it unavoidable, because for that class silence is the *normal* state on much of a
+In this category `PixelatedVideoDetector`, `InboundVideoFlowStateDetector`, `ConcealedSamplesDetector`, `AVDesyncPlayoutDetector` and `AudioInterruptionDetector` set it — the middle two gained it in 4.9.0, the last is new in 4.10.0 and, being Chromium-only, is dark on every other browser. `ConcealedSamplesDetector` was the case the flag was written for: a browser omitting `silentConcealedSamples` used to silence the detector permanently and invisibly. `AVDesyncPlayoutDetector` is the case that makes it unavoidable, because for that class silence is the *normal* state on much of a